itzTheMeow/revoice.ts/README.md

 The only feature added is a `customArgs` argument on the constructor for custom FFMPEG args.

+Not all internal typings are done, mostly because i dont know what they are supposed to be.

+`npm i revoice-ts` (cant do .ts because of imports)

 # Revoice.js - A Voice Module for Revolt

 This package is still in developement and lacks many features.